MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-operation-details.md

 ms.topic: reference
 ms.date: 11/30/2023
 ---

-## .show operation details
+# .show operation details command

-Operations can persist their results, and the `.show operation details` command can be used to retrieve the results when the operation is complete.
+The `.show operation details` command retrieves the results of opertaions that persist their results.

 > [!NOTE]
-> * Not all management commands persist their results.
-Those commands that do, usually do so by default on asynchronous executions only, using the `async` keyword.
-See the documentation for the specific command and check if it does.
+> * Only some management commands persist their results.
+The commands that do usually do so by default on asynchronous executions only, using the `async` keyword.
+See the documentation for the specific command.
 For example, see [data export](data-export/index.md).
-> * The `.show` `operation` `details` command can only be invoked after the operation completed successfully.
-Use the [.show operations command](show-operations.md) to check the state of the operation before running this command.
+> * This command can only be invoked after the operation completed successfully.
+To check the state of the operation before running this command, use the [.show operations command](show-operations.md).

 ## Syntax